 The successor to the institution that was Pizza on the Park, this jazz and cabaret venue is also part of the Pizza Express stable.
 The bright, spacious basement space has something of a cruise-ship feel (where does that staircase actually go?) and sight-lines aren't always great but it's the city's premier platform for New York-style jazz-singing and musical-theatre-influenced cabaret work, often attracting big names from the West End and across the pond.Read more

-Venue says: 50% discount: £20 for a two-course meal and a show every Thursday and Friday in July/August.
+Venue says: 50% discount: £20 only for a two-course meal and a show every Friday in July/August.
 Quote TIME20 to receive this fantastic offer.

 Tucked away in a corner of the City, this cabaret outpost from the Proud stable is one of the lushest dinner-cabaret spaces in town, with a well-positioned thrust stage nestling below plush, cosy booths.
 The modern British menu is good too, particularly at special-offer rates, though the shows aim for spectacle rather than substance: often high on technical skills, they tend to be low on character or provocation.
 A popular choice for hen parties.Read more